 1. Describe how the concepts of waves and oscillations are used to develop models of electromagnetism and optical devices.

-3. Perform experiments which involve making correct and appropriate use of a range of scientific equipment, keeping an accurate record of experimental work and analysing results and reaching non-trivial conclusions from them.
+3. Perform experiments to investigate the properties of wave system in mechanics, electromagnetism, and optics making correct and appropriate use of a range of scientific equipment, keeping an accurate record of experimental work and analysing results and reaching non-trivial conclusions from them.

 5. Contribute to team and group work for scientific investigations and for the process of learning.